miguelmota/zksync-messenger-l2-to-l1-example/README.md

 The L2 contract has a method `sendGreetingMessageToL1` that sends a message to L1 contract to set a greeting message on L1 contract.

-The L1 contract has a method `consumeMessageFromL2` that checks that the message was included in L2 block using zksync `proveL2MessageInclusion` and executes `setGreeting` call on itself which can only be called if the message was send by the L2 contract.
+The L1 contract has a method `consumeMessageFromL2` that checks that the message was included in L2 block using zksync `proveL2MessageInclusion` and executes `setGreeting` call on itself which can only be called if the message was sent by the L2 contract.

 ### Files